Josh Radnor: Personal life

 In 2008, Radnor told the Los Angeles Times, "I do Transcendental Meditation, and part of the reason I chose my house is that I thought it would be a great place to meditate."

+Radnor began dating psychologist Jordana Jacobs in 2022 after meeting at a meditation retreat in upstate New York.
+They married in January 2024.
+In February 2026, they announced they had welcomed their first child, a boy, a "few months" prior.

 Radnor is an avid Cloud Cult fan.
 He collaborated with the band to make the film The Seeker in 2016.
 Radnor explained, "What's true for me about a lot of music, but especially true for Cloud Cult's music, is that it stirs up the thing that's already in you and calls it out.
 If this film is able to do that, I'll sleep well at night."

-Radnor married clinical psychologist Jordana J. Jacobs on January 6, 2024.